 After visiting the Lake District, Yorkshire Dales, Chester, Wales, Wiltshire, and London, we drive our camper van back west to Gloucestershire to spend two days in the Cotswolds soaking up the season.

 We start our trip where many of our trips to the Cotswolds start: Painswick.
-We’ve fallen in love with this village over the last few years, and arriving feels a bit like coming home.
+We’ve fallen in love with this village and The Painswick hotel over the last few years, and arriving feels a bit like coming home.

 Being here in autumn is particularly special, as we get to enjoy watching the sunrise over the rooftops without having to wake up early.
 It’s also nice because there are fewer people around the village, making photography easier.